Before bending pipes and TUBES

 The induction bending process, also known as high-frequency bending, incremental bending, or hot bending, uses inductors to locally heat steel by induction.
 This results in a narrow heat band in the shape to be bent.
 The shape is firmly held by a clamp at the desired radius, which is mounted on a free pivoting arm.
 The shape is pushed through the inductor by an accurate drive system which causes the hot section to form the induction bend at the set radius.
 The bent part is then cooled by water, forced or still air to fix the bent shape.

 Hot bending is generally only referring to different types of induction bending.

 Induction bending is a highly effective way of pipe bending, as it is fast, precise, and with few errors.
 The induction bending process is performed by heating a certain point of the pipe up to where it then can be bent without much effort.
 It doesn’t require any filler material and the result of the bending tends to keep distortion to a minimum.

 Many induction benders have also chosen this type of bending because of its energy sufficiency.
 After the heating process has been done, the bending doesn’t take a lot of time at all.

 Induction bending is a very effective method of pipe bending because it is fast, accurate, and almost error-free.

 The induction bending process is performed by heating a certain point of the pipe, which can then be bent effortlessly.
 It does not require any filling material, and the result of bending tends to keep deformation to a minimum.

 Many induction bending machines also choose this type of bending because of its sufficient energy.
-After the heating process is completed, bending does not require much time at all.
+The heating process is the most time-consuming element of the process, after the heating process is completed, bending does not require much time at all.